He believed Apple’s App Store was safe. Then a fake app stole his life savings in bitcoin.

 Christodoulou, once a loyal Apple customer, said he no longer admires the company.
 “They betrayed the trust that I had in them,” he said in an interview.
 “Apple doesn’t deserve to get away with this.”

 Apple bills its App Store as “the world’s most trusted marketplace for apps,” where every submission is scanned and reviewed, ensuring they are safe, secure, useful and unique.
 But in fact, it’s easy for scammers to circumvent Apple’s rules, according to experts.
-Criminal app developers can break Apple’s rules by submitting seemingly innocuous apps for approval.
-Once they’re in the store, scammers can simply transform the apps into what amount to phishing apps that trick people into giving up their information, until Apple finds out and removes the app, according to Apple.
+Criminal app developers can break Apple’s rules by submitting seemingly innocuous apps for approval and then transforming them into phishing apps that trick people into giving up their information, according to Apple.
+When Apple finds out, it removes the apps and bans the developers, the company says.
+But it’s too late for the people who fell for the scam.

 Crypto scams are also common on Google’s Android and on the Web.
 But their presence on the Apple App Store is more surprising because Apple says it curates the store and checks each app, which creates high levels of consumer trust.
 The 15 to 30 percent commission Apple collects on all sales on the App Store goes to fund the “highly curated” customer experience, the company has said.